Trail Life USA: Program

-The Trail Life salute is based on the Military salute while its sign is a five finger sign similar to the three finger Scout sign.
+The Trail Life salute is based on the Military salute while its sign is a five-finger sign similar to the three-finger Scout sign.

+Freedom Award

 Trail Life USA's highest award is the Freedom Award for which the potential recipients must choose a "major" and two "minor" subjects and lead the development and implementation of a community-oriented Servant Leadership Project.
-The Freedom Award is characterized by Biblical symbolism from the Old and New Testaments of the Christian Bible, primarily John 8:36 referring to a Christian’s Freedom.
+The award is characterized by Biblical symbolism from the Old and New Testaments of the Christian Bible, primarily John 8:36 referring to a Christian's Freedom.

+The award is achieved when the Trailman has completed all necessary levels of Trail Life.
+The Trailman, to show that he has received the Freedom Award, is given a Freedom Topper.
+This is a marker that screws onto the top of the Trailman's staff.